Continuing Professional Development and Resources

 If you have been trained in the VdTMoCA but not used the model for a long while, regain confidence in your knowledge by undertaking a one day refresher course.
 Consisting of 8 modules ranging from 7–20 minutes, you can do these modules via a URL link whenever you want within a given timeframe, and revisit them as often as you want.
 This means that you can work at your own pace, but do the whole refresher in one day if you wish.
 The approximate time for completion of modules and learning tasks is 6 hours.

 The modules have been valued for clarity of teaching and explanation of the model, engaging and interesting, and easy to access.
 You are provided with a workbook containing key information and the opportunity to undertake three short learning tasks.
 The answers to learning tasks are viewable on-line once you have submitted your learning tasks.
-For full information see ican-training-support-and-cpd-events-in-practice-2017.
-To book this course, use this booking form ican-course-booking-form All enquiries should be directed to Wendy Sherwood, 07870 646509 firstname.lastname@example.org
+For full information see ican-training-and-support-in-practice-2017-2018.
+To book this course, use this booking form ICAN COURSE BOOKING FORM All enquiries should be directed to Wendy Sherwood, 07870 646509 firstname.lastname@example.org

 This training has been inspired by feedback from occupational therapists that they find it difficult to identify activities for assessment purposes, and is informed by observation of occupational therapists' assessments in a mental health service in South Africa in 2016.
 This training is predominantly activity based - throughout the day participants will do a range of activities that are suitable for assessment purposes.
 Aimed at increasing confidence in completing the Creative Participation Assessment tool, participants will also watch videos of people doing activities or being interviewed, after which they will be able to complete the tool.

 To express an interest in this event, contact email@example.com 07870 646509

 Level 2 - Applying the VdTMoCA to occupational therapy for people with a personality disorder, 21 & 22 September 2017